In Which Tuor Takes a Littoral Walking Tour, Ulmo Tells All, Gondolin Is Given An Eviction Notice, and Turgon Loves Too Well the Work of His Hands

 Seven-year-old Eärendil is among these, too.
 Soon the refugees come to an especially narrow and deadly pass, with a sheer wall of mountain on one side and a whole lot of open sky on the other.
 And this is when we discover that Morgoth held back a portion of his army in watchful reserve: a whole swarm of Orcs and one Balrog were placed in the hills around this region on the off-chance that any Elves manage to sneak out.
 So now they’re in real trouble.
 The refugees are already weak.

 And that’s when valiant Glorfindel takes one for the team.
 Not just because he presents himself as the Balrog’s target, drawing it away from his people, but because he’s a badass warrior and he can actually deal out some hurt to this Scourge of Fire.
-He duels the great creature of fire upon the pinnacle of rock and in their epic battle, he takes it down with him into the abyss, Gandalf-style.
+He duels the great demon of fire upon a pinnacle of rock and in their epic battle, he takes it down with him into the abyss, Gandalf-style.

 Your wings (if you even have any) will not avail you, flame of Udûn (Sindarin for “hell”)!

-But yeah, Glorfindel essentially pulls the first “fly, you fools” moment (long before it was coool), taking on a Balrog in a narrow place and sacrificing his own life to save everyone else.
+But yeah, Glorfindel essentially pulls the first “fly, you fools” moment (long before it was cool), taking on a Balrog in a narrow place and sacrificing his own life to save everyone else.
 Considering that Glorfindel is one of the very few known Elves to be re-embodied in the Halls of Mandos and will actually be sent back to Middle-earth later, the Maia who will someday be called Gandalf unquestionably learns about this moment.

 And this is when the Eagles come swooping in—back from their convention, I guess?—to pick off the Orcs that yet remain in the refugees’ way.
 They’re either pecked and torn to death or else dropped into the open air as well.
 In this way, none of Morgoth’s spies are able to report back to him about this batch of Gondolin survivors.
 Thorondor, King of the Eagles, recovers Glorfindel’s body from the ground far below and the people do him honor, placing him in a cairn of stones.